Spodoptera litura: Pheromones

 In sexually reproductive animals, recognition and attraction of potential mates can occur in the form of pheromones.
 In moth species, pheromones are produced by the females by pheromone glands and are released to attract males of their own species.
 Accurate recognition of compatible mates is essential for reproductive success because failure to do so will come with steep costs: wasted time and energy, higher risk of predation, and reduction of viable offspring.
 Therefore, there is a strong selection for correct mate recognition signals that maximize reproductive fitness.
 Both S. litura and S. littoralis share the same 11 components that make up their pheromones (in different amounts), with (Z,E)-9,11-tetradecadienyl acetate (Z9,E11–14:Ac) acting as the major component.

 There is an inverse relationship between pheromone concentration within the bodies of females and the calling behavior of a female.
 This is because pheromones are released during female calling.
 It has been previously stated that the male accessory gland suppresses female calling and subsequently, re-mating.
 With calling suppressed, pheromone concentration builds up in the body of mated females.
 Therefore, when pheromone glands are analyzed, mated females will have a higher titre than virgin females.
-It is important to note that this result is different from previous studies on other insect species.
+This result is different from previous studies on other insect species.